googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFixed | dx | Translation in x direction. |
 | VarFixed | dy | Translation in y direction. |

-This is a standard 2x3 matrix for affine 2D transformations: scale, skew, reflect, rotate, translate.
-Position vectors are an extended column matrix: (x,y,1).
+This is a standard 2x3 matrix for 2D affine transformation.

 ## Paint tables